Introduction – Common Core

 Although it has not always been such, for an estimated decade, Centralized Exams are a pre-requisite of graduation in Germany as fix part of the final degree.
 They are only for main subjects, like Math, German, 2nd Language and Natural Science in the written examination.
 The oral examinations are not centralized anyhow.

 Why is it important to discuss the role of centralized examinations in Germany?
 When comparing German Education System vs American Education System, classroom dynamics such as teacher-student bargains, which is heard of in the US, are not even imaginable on a larger scale in Germany if non-existent, at all.
 The teacher’s role is not completely free at all from that of a “judge”, see James Coleman in chapter 9 of Paul E. Peterson’s book “Saving Schools.
 Reforming the US Education System”.
-More on this here.
+More on this via Harvard’s online learning opportunity, which is for free.
 Instead, it’s coming into play outside of centralized examinations, in the annual certification’s marks and also in the oral examinations.

 The overall advantage of (half-)annual certification in combination with final Centralized Exams are supported not only by the PISA results.
 They reflect the student’s efforts throughout a longer period and are therefore a better meassurement for future employers to rely on.